graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

-This allows non-sensical mutations to pass GraphQL validation, for example representing an animal that is both a `Cat` and a `Dog`.
+This allows nonsensical mutations to pass GraphQL validation, for example representing an animal that is both a `Cat` and a `Dog`.

 ```graphql
 mutation {